TownsendBrown/onion-os-jellyfin-clients/README.md

 This program uses the ffplay port already on Onion OS to stream movies or shows from a Jellyfin server.
 This program is currently set up to use an API Key and specifically find movie or show type content on the server.

 # Installation
-* Update the SERVER_URL and API_KEY lines in the jellyfin_config.txt file inside the app folders.
+* USING THE PROVIDED CONFIG: Update the SERVER_URL and API_KEY lines in the jellyfin_config.txt file inside the app folders.
 * Place jellyfin client folder(s) into the App folder located in the root of the SD card.

 # Usage